A Complete Calendar of December Global Holidays 2022

 4. Bodhi Day

 Bodhi Day is celebrated on 8 December to commemorate the enlightenment of Siddhartha Gautama, who became the Buddha Shakyamuni after his first taste of freedom.
-The festival has become popular in some countries as an alternative New Year celebration, especially for Buddhists.
+Amongst the important December global holidays, this festival has become popular in some countries as an alternative New Year celebration, especially for Buddhists.
 The main day of observance for Buddhists, Bodhi Day is observed by faith communities around the world.
 It honours the attainment of Buddha’s supreme insight into spiritual truth and his death.
 This beautiful day of wisdom is also known as Sambuddhatva Jayanthi meaning ‘the birthday or Awakening of Sambuddha’.
-The enlightenment of the Buddha is considered to be an important event in the history of humankind.
+Your flights to Japan can take you to an enlightening experience which is one of the most important events in the history of humankind.

 Place of Celebration – Japan